dominikg/tsconfck/docs/api.md

      */
     tsConfigPaths?: Set<string>;
     /**
-     * project root dir, does not continue scanning outside of this directory */ root?: string;
+     * project root dir, does not continue scanning outside of this directory.
+     *
+     * Improves performance but may lead to different results from native typescript when no tsconfig is found inside root */ root?: string;
 }